 Another freemium feature that often gets forgotten, webinar recording can be incredibly useful.
 It is available in the free plan of most webinar software solutions, and the more expensive your paid plan is, the more recording time you can have.

 You may think that 1 or 2 hours of recording time will suffice, but hear me out.
 You often cannot plan how long your webinar will last.
 Besides the standard sessions, there are breakout rooms, discussions, questions, you name it.
-A webinar planned for 90 minutes can easily go over 120 with everything extra involved.
+A webinar planned for 90 minutes can easily go over 120 with all the extra involved.

 Recordings can be of great help when it comes to improving your presentation and sales skills.
 When you watch your recordings, you can see what went well, what could have been done better, and what you can improve on next time around.